88217593

 Somerset Level Crossing May Be Widened Following Approval of 145 New Homes

-Plans are underway to potentially widen the Cathole Bridge Road level crossing in rural Somerset to create a new pedestrian link, following the approval of 145 new homes nearby.
-The crossing, situated just south of Crewkerne near the Somerset-Dorset border, sits east of the Crewkerne tunnel, which recently underwent emergency repairs after a landslip in December 2023.
+A level crossing in rural Somerset is set to potentially widen to accommodate a new pedestrian link, following the approval of 145 new homes nearby.
+The Cathole Bridge Road crossing, situated just south of Crewkerne near the Somerset-Dorset border, sits east of the recently repaired Crewkerne tunnel, which underwent emergency work after a landslip in December 2023.

-This essential crossing provides a safe route connecting Crewkerne with the neighbouring village of Misterton over the London Waterloo to Exeter St. David’s line, operated by the newly nationalised South Western Railway (SWR), which runs an hourly service in both directions.
+This crossing serves as a crucial safe route over the London Waterloo to Exeter St. David’s railway line, connecting Crewkerne with the village of Misterton.
+The line is operated by the newly nationalised South Western Railway (SWR), offering hourly train services in both directions.

-Currently, the footpath branches south of Cathole Bridge Road near the Lang Road junction, crosses the railway, and continues southward before rejoining Cathole Bridge Road via a local track.
-The proposed diversion would redirect the footpath to follow Cathole Bridge Road itself until it meets the end of the track.
+Currently, the right of way runs south from Cathole Bridge Road near Lang Road, crossing the rail line and connecting to a local track that loops back to Cathole Bridge Road.
+The proposed diversion would shift the footpath to follow Cathole Bridge Road directly to the end of that track.

-Somerset Council has yet to announce a timeline for its decision on Network Rail’s application, but the proposed improvements demonstrate ongoing efforts to enhance local infrastructure in response to community growth.
+Somerset Council has yet to announce a timeline for its decision on Network Rail’s application, leaving the community awaiting further updates.

 SUBSCRIBE FOR UPDATES